HomeBlogContractingBasement Moisture Control: A BC Homeowner's Guide

 Budget Heating & Plumbing serves the Lower Mainland with free estimates and same-day service.
 BBB A+ rated.

 The BC Building Code (Section 9.32) mandates mechanical ventilation for all new construction and major renovations, including finished basements.
 The requirement is for a principal ventilation system, typically an HRV or ERV, capable of providing continuous airflow.
 The exact airflow rate depends on the size of the home and the number of bedrooms, but it ensures the removal of stale, moist air and the supply of fresh, filtered air.
+Our article on Basement Waterproofing in Surrey BC: Protecting Your covers this topic in depth.

 Proper ventilation is not just a code requirement; it is essential for a healthy home.
 A finished basement, especially one with a bedroom and bathroom, generates a significant amount of indoor air pollutants and humidity.
 Without adequate mechanical ventilation, you will experience condensation on windows, musty odours, and an increased risk of mould.
 An HRV is an excellent choice for our climate as it recovers heat from the outgoing stale air and transfers it to the incoming fresh air, reducing your heating costs.